lizmat/raku-all-modules/cpan/MELEZHIK/Sparky/README.md

 # SYNOPSIS

-Sparky is a continues integration server based on Sparrow/Sparrowdo ecosystem.
+Sparky is a continuous integration server based on Sparrow/Sparrowdo ecosystem.

 # Build status